aki017/slack-api-docs/methods/chat.postMessage.md

 }
 ```

-The response includes the TS and channel for the posted message.
+The response includes the timestamp (`ts`) and channel for the posted message.
 It also includes the complete message object, as it was parsed by our servers.
 This may differ from the provided arguments as our servers sanitize links, attachments and other properties.

 ## Errors